 Same backend powering multiple frontends: web store, mobile app, in-store kiosk, IoT integrations.

-If you genuinely need the same product data and order management flowing to multiple presentation layers, headless architecture solves that elegantly.
+If you need the same product data and order management flowing to multiple presentation layers, headless architecture solves that cleanly.

 Custom Frontend Needs